Rust

 - and one for detailing and setup for production (delete all errors allowance, skips, etc)

-crate is a hot-reload checker for rust with incredible defaults.
-If you want hot-reload, try bacon
+bacon crate is a hot-reload checker for rust with incredible defaults.
+If you want hot-reload, try bacon first, and then cargo-watch.

 source: No Boilerplate - Build your lightsaber